Weights for $\ell$-local compact groups: -local compact groups and weights

 \begin{proof} See \cite[Proposition 2.3 and Corollary 3.5]{BLO3}. \end{proof}

-In particular $W:=\Out_\cF(T)$ is finite and we refer to $W$ as the \textit{Weyl group} of $\cF$.
+In particular the Weyl group of $\cF$ is finite.
 We are interested in the following invariant.

-\begin{defn} Let $\cF$ be a saturated fusion system over a discrete $\ell$-toral group $S$.
+\begin{defn} Let $\cF$ be an $\ell$-local compact group on $S$.
 The \textit{number of weights} $\bw(\cF)$ of $\cF$ is given by: where the sum runs over a set of $\cF$-conjugacy class representatives of $\cF$-centric, $\cF$-radical subgroups and for a group $H$, $z(kH)$ denotes the number of projective simple $kH$-modules up to isomorphism. \end{defn}